aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 title: Publishing a Plugin
 ---

-## The Plugin Repo Creation Process
+## Start publishing your Plugin by creating a PluginRepo

 To be available for installation in the Aragon OSx framework, a `PluginRepo` must be created for each plugin.
 The `PluginRepo` creation process is handled by: